Drinking water quality · 2024

 +Which contaminants exceed federal limits in City of Murrieta, CA tap water?

-5 contaminants in City of Murrieta, CA's 2024 report sit at or above the federal limit: Bromate (190.0× the limit); TTHM (67.0× the limit); Lead (6.0× the limit); pH (1.2× the limit); Chlorine (1.1× the limit).
+3 contaminants in City of Murrieta, CA's 2024 report sit at or above the federal limit: Turbidity (97.0× the limit); Bromate (1.9× the limit); Chlorine Total (1.1× the limit).
 The EPA enforces these limits against the regulated reporting statistic — typically a running annual average or 90th percentile — not a one-off sample spike.

 +What is the worst contaminant in City of Murrieta, CA tap water?

-The contaminant with the highest measured value relative to its federal limit in the 2024 report is Bromate, at 190.0× the federal threshold.
-It belongs to the disinfection byproducts family of contaminants.
+The contaminant with the highest measured value relative to its federal limit in the 2024 report is Turbidity, at 97.0× the federal threshold.
+It belongs to the physical & aggregate family of contaminants.

 +Are any contaminants in City of Murrieta, CA tap water approaching the federal limit?